processone/docs.ejabberd.im/content/admin/upgrade/from_18.06_to_18.09.md

----
-title: Upgrade to ejabberd 18.09
+# Upgrade to ejabberd 18.09
----

-# Ejabberd upgrade process

 You need to update your database schema if you're using MySQL.
 Else there is no special upgrade process for this version.